mramirezdev/web-calculator/README.md

 sudo git clone https://github.com/mramirezdev/web-calculator cd web-calculator
 ```
-Make sure you are in the path where the Dockerfile and docker-compose.yml files are located.

-Run docker compose to build the image and start the container.
+Make sure you are in the path where the Dockerfile and docker-compose.yml files are located and run docker compose to build the image and start the container.
 ```
 sudo docker-compose build
 sudo docker compose up